In This Article

 As the legal landscape surrounding cannabis continues to evolve, recreational cannabis is now waving its green flag in a growing number of states nationwide.
-More and more people have access to these tasty THC-infused delights, leading to the ever-pressing question: Can you really take your beloved edibles with you on a plane in your checked bag?
+More and more people have access to these tasty THC-infused delights, leading to the ever-pressing question: Can you bring edibles on a plane in your checked bag?

 What are Edibles?